Efoweb/Repo-1/README.md

 - [ ] Players can upgrade account to play second game
 - [ ] Players type in chat while playing
 - [ ] Players can quit game
-- [ ] Players can win token after winning games
+- [ ] Players can win tokens after winning games
 - [ ] Players can level up in games

 ## Stretch Goals